This guide enables organisations to:

 2. Simple discount

-If [Party B]’s [contract-related] scope 1 and 2 [and 3] emissions, as calculated in accordance with schedule [●], are more than the emissions-reduction targets in schedule [●] by [●] percent, the price paid by [Party A] is reduced by [●] percent.
+If [Party B]’s Total Emissions, as calculated in accordance with schedule [●], are more than the emissions-reduction targets in schedule [●] by [●] percent, the price payable by [Party A] as set out in clause [●] shall be reduced by [●] percent.

 3. Matching discount

-If [Party B]’s [contract-related] scope 1 and 2 [and 3] emissions are more than the emissions-reduction targets in schedule [●] by [●] percent, the price reduces by the same percentage amount by which the emissions exceed the emissions-reduction targets [up to a cap of [●] percent].
+If [Party B]’s Total Emissions are more than the emissions-reduction targets in schedule [●] by [●] percent, the price payable as set out in clause [●] shall reduce by the same percentage amount by which the emissions exceed the emissions-reduction targets [up to a cap of [●] percent].

 This price adjustment takes effect on [date] and will last until the end of the agreement unless superseded by this clause.